synbioz/pbtd/README.md

 In development and test environment you must add the key you use to connect your git repository and for remote servers used to deploy your applications to the ssh-agent.
 Running in terminal `ssh-add`

+All locations are updated every 10 hours with a schedule task.